 About the Program

 Providence Health Care's Employed Student Nurse (ESN/ESPN) program provides an opportunity for RN and RPN students to continue their professional development and become part of a committed interdisciplinary team.
 This paid employment experience allows students to consolidate the knowledge and skills learned in school while gaining increased exposure to the clinical setting.
 Although the focus is on consolidation, as an ESN/ESPN you will also learn through hands on experience.

-ESN/ESPN’s are considered supernumerary when working on the unit and are hired as casual employees.
+ESN/ESPN's are considered supernumerary when working on the unit and are hired as casual employees.
 This allows for flexibility when scheduling shifts around school schedules.
 You can also apply your earned seniority towards your first job with us!
-Numerous positions are available at Mount St. Joseph Hospital and St. Paul’s Hospital in many exciting areas.
+Numerous positions are available at Mount St. Joseph Hospital and St. Paul's Hospital in many exciting areas.
 These areas include Acute Medicine, Surgery, Mental Health, Cardiac, Renal, Critical Care, Maternity and our Long Term Care sites.

 In addition to the clinical area supports, a dedicated ESN/ESPN educator provides orientation and mentorship during your ESN/ESPN experience and continues to provide support to you as a New Graduate with Providence Health Care.
 Job readiness will be enhanced through your ESN/ESPN experience, easing the transition from student to qualified nurse.

 How Do I Qualify?